HaydenFaulkner/Tennis/data/README.md

 commentary sentences associated with their `point_id`.
 - `frames` stores `.jpg` image files for `rgb` and `flow` frames for each video in subdirectories.
-- `slices` stores `.txt` slice files for each video that specify a shortened temporal span for a match, removing the pre- and post-match coverage.
 - `splits` stores `.txt` files for each split (train, val, test).
 - `videos` stores the original video files as `.mp4` files.